Potsdam Institute for Climate Impact Research (PIK)

 Overview

-Update: Tigramite now has a new CausalEffects class that allows to estimate (conditional) causal effects and mediation based on a causal graph.
+Update: Tigramite now has a new CausalEffects class that allows to estimate (conditional) causal effects and mediation based on assuming a causal graph.
 Have a look at the tutorial.

 Further, Tigramite provides several causal discovery methods that can be used under different sets of assumptions.
-An application always consists of a method and a chosen conditional independence test, e.g. PCMCI together with ParCorr.
+An application always consists of a method and a chosen conditional independence test, e.g. PCMCIplus together with ParCorr.
 The following two tables give an overview of the assumptions involved:

 Method Assumptions Output